 We plan to stop the support of 32bit Windows due to technical limitations of the runtime environment in the next major release.

-If used in a company intranet, the validator has to apply the proxy settings from Windows to check and download the latest test configurations from the internet.
+If used in a company intranet, the validator prior to version 1.2.0 has to apply the proxy settings from Windows to check and download the latest test configurations from the internet.
 The same proxy settings are also used in web browsers to access the internet.

 In some circumstances the validator can automatically retrieve the Windows proxy configuration, with the checkbox “Automatically detect proxy settings” on the settings pane set.